Skip to main content

 const user = await userModel.getOne(123);

-Base class for all data models, providing complete CRUD operation interface.
+The base class for all data models, providing a complete CRUD operation interface.

 Methods